Mini Spy Camera with Trigger for Photo or Video

 This Mini Spy Camera is smaller than a thumbnail with a high enough resolution to see people, or ghosts, or whatever it is you're looking for.
 It's fairly high resolution (480p video and 1280x720 photo) module, with a driver board that is about 1 square inch in size, with a microSD card holder.
 The image module is about the size of a cell phone camera - the body being just 6.2mm x 6.2mm - and has a stick-on back so it's easy to mount in a doorbell or behind a teddy bear's eye (might as well be creative).
 There's a power LED and an 'activity' LED that lets you know what its doing.

 We don't have a real datasheet, we think these are just 'guts' of some low cost keychain camera.
 However, it's not too hard to use.
 Connect the red wire to 3.7V-5VDC and the black wire to ground.
 Then use the white wire to control the camera.
-When touched to ground for under half a second, the camera will take a photo and stick it in a PHOTO folder on the SD card, numbered from PIC000.jpg up to PIC999.jpg.
+When touched to ground for under about 100ms, the camera will take a photo and stick it in a PHOTO folder on the SD card, numbered from PIC000.jpg up to PIC999.jpg.
 The red LED will blink briefly.
-When the trigger wire is touched for over a half second, it will start taking a video clip with audio from the mini microphone.
+When the trigger wire is touched for over 100ms, it will start taking a video clip with audio from the mini microphone.
 The LED will stay on during the entire recording.
 Touch it again for half a second+ to stop.

 What we like about this module is it's simplicity and good quality.
 Best of all, there's no overlay text like most other cheap modules.
 It's really easy to make a micro-timelapse device (see the video above for a timelapse we made with a simple Arduino pulsing the trigger pin every 30 seconds), or make little videos from the point of view of your robot!
 Note that there is a microphone but the audio quality is a little buzzy, it works but we're not going to replace our goPro or cellphone camera here.